plone/volto/docs/source/blocks/editcomponent.md

 ### ObjectBrowserWidget

 This widget shows an objectBrowser to find content/contents on site.

+It'is the default widget for vocabulary fields that uses plone.app.vocabularies.Catalog.

 It works in 3 different mode:

 - **image**: The field value is an object.